peterlaurin/group_2/README.md

 project_proposal: project proposal documents

-pyplot_htmls: html files for plots for website
+pyplot_htmls_final: html files for plots for website, includes a plots.txt (a text file with names of all the html files) and

 nature_crawler_test: test code for making Nature journal crawler